Mnsk44/pentti-the-escape-artist/README.md

 2. `docker build --tag escapeartist --target ui .`
 3. `docker run -it --rm -p 8080:8080  escapeartist`
 4. Browse to `localhost:8080`

+---

+## Notes on development:

+It's lacking a lot of testing, I know :)

+At this point I decided to focus on the extendability of the system (for my own enjoyment, new features are fun!).

+Pentti evolved into three algorithms, one interface and three ways of interacting with the system:

+Pentti -> TrackerPentti -> RandomPentti + RightHandPentti + ~BFSPentti
+|
+UsablePentti -> CLI + UI
+|
+Python + Docker + Dash
+|
+(Printed map, png map)